peterruler/mongo-arm/README.md

 # IMPORTANT: Set correct credetials, run as a must (in the linux shell of the container)
+- In Mongodb Compass create a DB with name `myfirstDatabase` with two Collections named `issues` and one `projects`
 - see the credentials defined in docker-compose.yml file!
 - `mongosh --port 27017 -u root -p 'example' --authenticationDatabase 'admin'`
 - Enter in the shell